 Atlantis is the most kid-friendly resort in the Bahamas.
 Here your little ones will have the chance to interact with mythical characters, such as the famous Atlantis Mermaid.
 She makes appearances throughout the resort.
 You might find her on the heart swing behind the Royal Baths Pool.
 Or, she could be sitting on the throne in the Royal Shops.
 A personal poolside meet and greet can be scheduled through Atlantis Kids Adventures for a fee.
 Kids will have one-on-one interaction and take a photo.
 Afterward, they will swim with the Mermaid and be able to ask any question that comes to mind (yes, Mermaids do sleep).
 In March, the Easter Bunny makes an appearance for photos as well as arts & crafts.
 And, kids will be thrilled to discover that Santa visits the Bahamas!
 It’s a delight to see kids at Atlantis in awe of these special friends.

-The clear blue water and sparkling white sand are what draw visitors to the Bahamas.
+The clear blue water and sparkling white sand draw visitors to the Bahamas.
 Fortunately, Atlantis provides access to the best beaches in Nassau.
 Cove Beach is perfect for young children as it’s surrounded by rocks and therefore protected from waves.
 The shallow water is great for swimming.
-Lounge chairs, with shade, are provided so parents can keep an eye on their little fish while relaxing.
+Lounge chairs with shade, are provided so parents can keep an eye on their little fish while relaxing.
 Atlantis Beach and Atlantis Beach West are long stretches of spectacular white sand.
-The transparent water is draw-dropping gorgeous and you can’t help but want to swim and float in the gentle waves.
-Lounge chairs are also provided at these beaches so all you have to bring is your sunscreen!
+The transparent water is draw-dropping gorgeous, and you can’t help but want to swim and float in the gentle waves.
+Lounge chairs are also provided at these beaches, so all you have to bring is sunscreen!
 Paradise Beach access is limited to guests of the Cove and Reef and provides a similar stretch of beautiful sand to what you’ll find at Atlantis Beach.

 Arts & Crafts